MadathaGanesh/Wine_Quality_Prediction/README.md

 # Wine_Quality_Prediction

-Tech Stack Used : Python
+Programming Language Used Used : Python

 Tools Used : Jupiter , Anaconda